-By 1993, Grunge Rock had seeped in from every dark, brooding corner and penetrated the typically candy-coated walls of pop music, giving way to a different kind of mainstream.
-Amid the angst-ridden rock of bands like Nirvana and Pearl Jam, the Cranberries’s “Linger,” an understated lament on the falls of love, was easily the poppiest thing on the radio.
+By 1993, grunge rock had seeped in from every dark, brooding corner and penetrated the typically candy-coated walls of pop music, giving way to a different kind of mainstream.
+Amid the angst-ridden rock of bands like Nirvana and Pearl Jam, the Cranberries’s “Linger,” an understated lament on the falls of love, was one of the poppiest things on the radio.
 Dance-pop tarts like Paula Abdul had been extradited from MTV, replaced instead with good ol’ fashioned, guitar-wielding rock bands.
-But beneath its alternative guise, the Cranberries debut album, Everybody Else Is Doing It, So Why Can’t We?, was filled with what can only be described as straight-up pop songs.
+But beneath its alternative guise, the Cranberries’s debut album, Everybody Else Is Doing It, So Why Can’t We?, was filled with what can only be described as straight-up pop.

-Singer Dolores O’Roirdan’s delicate brogue is less refined than but strikingly similar to that of Sinead O’Connor, while Noel Hogan’s guitars jangle and pop like that other, more famous Irish band.
+Singer Dolores O’Roirdan’s delicate brogue is like that of a less refined Sinéad O’Connor, while Noel Hogan’s guitars jangle and pop like that other, more famous Irish band’s.
 The quietly stormy choruses of tracks like “Not Sorry” and “Still Can’t…” hint at the angst that would later spew out of a less inhibited O’Roirdan (to varying degrees of success) on subsequent Cranberries albums, but her voice is mostly soft and wispy here.
-O’Roirdan’s voice is often doubled and tripled with harmonies to dazzling effect—a wailing, operatic vocal floats ominously throughout the opening track “I Still Do” and the closing number “Put Me Down,” both of which find O’Roirdan tentatively leaving a dissolving relationship.
+Her voice is often doubled and tripled with harmonies to dazzling effect: A wailing, operatic vocal floats ominously throughout the opening track “I Still Do” and the closing number “Put Me Down,” both of which find O’Roirdan tentatively leaving a dissolving relationship.
 Like “Linger,” “Sunday” elegantly combines O’Roirdan’s tinny acoustic guitar with a sweeping orchestra, while “Dreams” and “How” mix Celtic influences and driving backbeats with Hogan’s reverb-heavy electric guitars.